By Audley Myanmar specialist Will

-The Ayeyarwady and Chindwin Rivers run through the heart of Burma and have long played an important role in trade with bordering countries.
-Conveniently linking a number of important cities and towns including Yangon, Mandalay and the temples of Bagan, a cruise in Burma allows you to slow the pace, and visit fascinating historical sites as well as small communities that would be inaccessible by road.
+The Ayeyarwady and Chindwin Rivers run through the heart of Myanmar and have long played an important role in trade with bordering countries.
+Conveniently linking a number of important cities and towns including Yangon, Mandalay and the temples of Bagan, a cruise in Myanmar allows you to slow the pace, and visit fascinating historical sites as well as small communities that would be inaccessible by road.

 Short cruises from Mandalay to Bagan